LifeScienceXplained

 The LifeScienceXplained | Sartorius Award for New Communication honors communicators who succeed in explaining complex topics from the field of life sciences in an easy-to-understand manner and is endowed with 15,000 euros in prize money.

-Now in its fifth year, the competition received a record-breaking 99 entries, with three outstanding ones making it to the final round.
+In its fifth year, the competition received a record-breaking 99 entries.
+Three outstanding contributions made it to the final round, and a newcomer won the LifeScienceXplained Prize 2025.

 „Prevention and Parkinson's Disease“